musnows/Kook-Valorant-Bot/README_EN.md

 | `/Ahri`         | help command（Because `/help`conflicts with other bots, `/Ahri`is used instead,who is an hero in League of Legends） |
 | `/vhelp`         | help command for Valorant serch fuction |

+Recommended to use after the Valorant_Function is stable.

 | Valorant        | Function                                                     |
 | --------------- | ------------------------------------------------------------ |
 | `/val err_code` | help with the err_code of valorant                           |